swatipote7992/tech-challenge-risk-score-frontend/challenge.README.md

 ### Acceptance criteria:
 - The API returns a risk-score between 0-10
-- Risk Rules contain the categories that they should be applied to
+- Risk Rules should be matched when the category name matches the category on the contribution
 - When a risk rule matches a contribution, the score is calculated by:
     - Taking the `max_score` when the contribution percentage is higher than the `max_contribution_threshold`
     - Taking the `min_score` when the contribution percentage is lower than the `min_contribution_threshold`